00simba/SkylineCulture-eStore/README.md

 This website is a SPA built using the MERN stack.
 It has all core functionalities of what you would expect from a webstore.
 One major functionality being it accepts payments using the Stripe API.

 This project is still in development but if you'd like to take a look visit https://skylineculture.onrender.com/

-Steps to run this project locally on your machine:
-1. Clone this repository to your computer
-2. Open the root folder in an IDE of your choice
-3. Open a terminal in the root folder and type `cd client` then `npm install --force`
-4. Type `cd ..` then `cd server`  followed by `npm install --force`
-4. Go to the client folder by typing `cd ..` then `cd client`
-5. Type `npm run build` and `cd ..` to return to the root folder
-5. Type `cd server` followed by `npm run start`
-6. Visit http://localhost:8080/ to view the website!